-Recently I have been talking to wealthier people and I was struck how wealthier parents are able to lavish private preschool education on their children that cost more than tuition at private colleges like Bluffton University and then add expensive enrichment activities like ice skating lessons and music lessons on top of that.
-This is reinforcing the inequality gap and makes our ‘meritocracy‘ less about merit and more about the privileges of being born into wealth.
+I was recently talking with some wealthy parents and I was struck by how they are able to lavish private preschool education on their children that cost more than the $30,000 tuition at private colleges like Bluffton University and then add expensive enrichment activities like ice skating lessons and music lessons on top of that.
+The inequality of educational opportunity in America is making our ‘meritocracy‘ less about merit and more about the privileges of being born into wealth.
 The US is becoming more like the private educational system of two centuries ago when the elites hired private tutors like Adam Smith to teach their children while everyone else remained illiterate.

 Inequality will always be crucial in determining the distribution of services because the cost of services goes up with the cost of labor.
 Manufacturing has democratized the distribution of consumer goods.
 Almost everyone can afford pens and paper and books today whereas a book used to cost as much as a small farm before Gutenberg.
 But education will always be out of reach for many families with children. in 2011 (latest data available), the median income for a US household with children was $57,240 and the median income for a single-parent household with children was about half that.
 The average number of children per family is about 2 and poorer families tend to have more children in the US.
 The average family will need to spend the average amount on primary and secondary school tuition (10,694 each in 2009) for two kids which is $21,388 for 12 years.
 For single-parent families, that is most of their income, but even for the median American family, it is 37% of their income and it would push them down to only 50% above the poverty line.
 Forget about saving for college which cost an average of $22,092 per year (including room and board) in 2011.
 One of the reasons that college is so much much more expensive in the US than in other countries is our high inequality.
 The average college student comes from a much richer family than the average family and so colleges have the incentive to target the average dollar (businesses have incentives to be mutilitarian) in determining their pricing structure and amenities.
 Higher inequality makes colleges seek a richer average customer with higher average willingness-to-pay and produce a product that appeals to more luxurious tastes.
 Education will never be affordable for everyone as long as it is a service that is produced by other people and even the median American will always find that it is a struggle to afford it.
 That is an important reason why the median American cannot get a college degree.